 - Sigma from the Mega Man X series tends to have animaloid Mavericks as his minions.

 - The Architect from Dragon Age: Origins – Awakening, the "creator" and leader of the "awakened" darkspawn.

 - Notably averted with a lot of antagonists of the Ben 10 franchise; most notably, the protagonist Arch-Enemy, Vilgax, is a Galactic Conqueror leading an army of Mecha-Mooks.
-When he himself shows up, turns out he is a Cthulhumanoid taller than any of Ben's forms at the point where he shows up.
+When he himself shows up, turns out he is a Cthulhumanoid taller than any of Ben's forms.
 He doesn't even look normal by his own species' standards, thanks to various genetic and mechanical enhancements.

-- Generator Rex: Van Kleiss is the leader of Abysseus, a realm populated with Evos, the series' local mutants.
-All Evos under his commands look more or less monstrous (the only one to have relatively human appearance are Breach and Circe, and even then the former looks a bit deformed while the latter eventually had High Heel Face Turn).
+- Generator Rex: Van Kleiss is the leader of Abyssus, a realm populated with EVOs, the series' local mutants.
+All EVOs under his commands look more or less monstrous (the only one to have relatively human appearance are Breach and Circe, and even then the former looks a bit deformed while the latter eventually had High-Heel–Face Turn).
 Van Kleiss himself, on the other hand, looks perfectly human, his only deformation being his hand.
-Doesn't prevent him from being a sickest bastard than all his minions put together.
+Doesn't prevent him from being a sicker bastard than all his minions put together.

 - In Book 2 of The Legend of Korra, Unalaq can turn spirits dark and command them, although he himself is working for a Vaatu, who is an Animalistic Abomination.
 Eventually, they merge together.

 - As incompetent as he usually seems, Duke Igthorn from Adventures of the Gummi Bears somehow manages to get a bunch of dimwitted brutish ogres, all of them twice his size, to do what he says.